mirkomarras/dl-master-voices/README.md

 VoxCeleb2-Dev.
 For the any policy, by default, ten rows per user are saved in each csv file.
 For the avg policy, one row per user is saved in each csv file.

-To test multiple speaker models at the same time, you can specify more than one model in the ```-net``` parameters (e.g., ```--net "vggvox/v003,xvector/v003" ``` ).
+To test multiple speaker models at the same time, you can specify more than one model in the ```-net``` parameter (e.g., ```--net "vggvox/v003,xvector/v003" ``` ).

 #### Analysis